mp-designer/mp-designer.github.io/src/projects/02-logistics-management-system.md

 ## Project Overview

-The *Logistics Management System* is a centralized web platform for the logistics department, featuring an inventory database, transparent employee workflows, a ticketing system, and equipment location tracking.
+**Logistics Management System** is a centralized web platform for the logistics department, featuring an inventory database, transparent employee workflows, a ticketing system, and equipment location tracking.

 ## Goals